ben0i0d/jupyter/README.md

 # jupyter-image-stacks

+## Jupyter For Data-Science

-## Jupyter For Data-Science(IF YOU LOOK AT ME, don't use the code now, we are still working on it)
+## IF YOU LOOK AT ME, don't use the code now, we are still working on it
+## THE DOCKER IMAGE IS READY ，LOOK AT THE URL

 English | [中文](README_CN.md)